 Lifter: The Multi-Dowel Sled kite, which you can see in the photo over there.
 Drogues were later attached to stop it wagging its tail end, which tends to swing the KAP rig around.
 The kite did a good job today, despite the active thermals.

-To make the big sled or other designs for yourself, try the e-book at the top of this page.
+Try my Making Dowel Kites e-book, to make the big sled or other designs for yourself.
 There are several Multi-Dowel designs in there.

 KAP Rig: Bamboo skewer cage with a wad of folded paper wedged in behind the camera to incline the field of view down a little.
 Half-Picavet suspension.
 On the second flight, I adjusted the camera's direction a little before letting it up.
 Actually, the kite continued to fly on 15m (50 feet) of line anchored to my shoe, while the cradle adjustment was done.